 The efficiency of LED lights also be called efficacy – lumens output per watt (LM/W).
 LEDs also have its own efficacy, and it is different from the efficiency of LED light.
 Because an integrated LED lamp with a housing, driver (internal/external design), cover/lens, so for lamp we need consider about its heat dissipation ability, driver efficiency and light loss (and there also has difference between different LED lamps).
 But the efficacy of LEDs and LED products both depends on some same factors, such as the electrical and internal quantum efficiency.

-Only consider about the LED package/encapsulation, there also many factors need be considered.
-But 3 of them need pay more attention – 1.the way of white light generating; 2.color quality of light; 3.working current of the LED.
+Even if you only consider about the LED package/encapsulation process, there still many factors you need pay attention to.
+But the TOP3 of them is – 1.the way of white light generating; 2.color quality of light; 3.working current of the LED.